Éric Zemmour: Taxes and social contributions

 Zemmour wants to lower corporate taxes.
 He has proposed to reduce the CSG (general social contribution) from 9% to 2.5%, for employees who have a modest salary, from the minimum wage up to 2,000 euros.
 Eric Zemmour thus judges that this would make a salary increase of a monthly minimum wage over the year.
 In order both not to reduce the social protection model of the French and to finance this tax cut, he wants "national solidarity to become national again", and has proposed that non-contributory social expenditure (family allowances, housing allowances, minimum old-age allowance, minimum living allowance) be withdrawn from foreigners and are reserved for the French.
 According to him, this represents 20 billion savings for the national budget.

 Euro and free trade issues

-While Zemmour has advocated France dropping the Euro currency, he is no longer supporting this idea, which he believes would have more disadvantages than advantages at this stage.
+While Zemmour has advocated France dropping the Euro currency, he no longer supports this idea, which he believes would have more disadvantages than advantages at this stage.
 He rather prefers to concentrate on free trade issues, in order to stop free trade treaties, and introduce import taxes on strategic products where France needs to defend its national interest, local production, and social model.